 Monitoring and Researching Fisheries for Sustainability

-We provide fisheries research and monitoring science to support fisheries management in the Pacific Islands region including research activities like target fish species' life history, population assessments, and research into methods to reduce bycatch of non-target species.
+We provide fisheries research and monitoring science to support fisheries management in the Pacific Islands region.
+Our research focuses on target fish species' life history, population assessments, and methods to reduce bycatch of non-target species.
 We monitor fishing activity in federal fisheries and work with the State of Hawaii and Pacific Territorial agencies to improve their fisheries monitoring efforts.

 Providing Science to Protect Marine Species